LoyolaChicagoCode/cs2-lab0-hello-java/README.md

 # GitHub account creation and repository import

+This is a one-time step.

-1. Create a GitHub account.
+1. Create a GitHub account (if you do not have one already).

 1. Request the [GitHub Student Developer Pack](https://education.github.com/pack/join) using your official Loyola email address (this should give you unlimited private repositories for free).